 Below is a list of common pests that attack many of our Wisconsin trees.
-If you’ve noticed these pests throughout your property or have identified their signs, contact our experienced team of arborists today for an insect control consultation and plan.
+If you’ve noticed these pests throughout your property or have identified their signs of tree infestations, contact our experienced team of arborists today for an insect control consultation and plan.

 Cottony Maple Scale – small, winged insects within 3-6mm long, recognized by the egg masses on twigs and branches and withdraw plant fluids that cause dieback.

-Two-line Chestnut Borer – 5-12mm long, lay eggs on weakened oak trees, larvae feeds off of the nutrients in the bark, foliage turns brown and dieback occurs
+Two-line Chestnut Borer – 5-12mm long, lay eggs on weakened oak trees, larvae feed off of the nutrients in the bark, the foliage turns brown and dieback occurs

 Honey Locust Leadhopper – small, light green insects, feed on the foliage through sucking out plant sap and causes dieback of branch ends.